Buying a petrol station in South Africa

 Should I buy the property or just the business?

 Many forecourts are leased, not owned, so confirm early whether the site comes with the property or with a lease.
 If it is leased, the remaining term, renewal options and landlord consent to assign matter as much as the licences.
-If the property is included, expect a larger price, transfer duty, and an environmental focus on the underground tanks, since the owner of the land usually carries contamination risk.
+If the property is included, expect a larger price, transfer duty, and an environmental focus on the underground tanks, since the landowner usually carries contamination risk.

 What environmental risks should I check?